golemfactory/golem-docs/src/pages/docs/creators/dapps/troubleshooting.md

 Other than that, there are a couple more issues that you should be aware of:

-**Init commands which start daemon processes have to be run in the background**
+**Init commands which start service processes have to be run in the background**

 Each of the commands listed in the `init` section of the node has to finish its execution in order for the services to be treated as `started`.
 That's why, commands that stay running, e.g. serving the API, have to be suffixed with and ampersand (`&`) to instruct the shell to put them into the background, e.g.